As I looked over the next selection in my Houghton Mifflin Teacher’s Manual, I saw the upcoming comprehension skill was “cause and effect.”

 I then played two songs representing the time periods prior to and following this event: “Love Me Do” and “Strawberry Fields Forever.”

 We then listen to the song “Strawberry Fields Forever” and discuss the same topics.
 Students are quick to note the difference in instrumentation, the strange lyrics, and even pick up on the subtle effects on John’s vocals.
-I then explain some behind the scenes information about the recording (it was a combination of two separate takes in two different keys, sped up and slowed down to sound like the same key).
+I then explain some behind-the-scenes information about the recording (it was a combination of two separate takes in two different keys, sped up and slowed down to sound like the same key).

 I explain that although The Beatles stopped touring because of three reasons, the effects of this event were completely unexpected, and included: